wildlyinaccurate/dropbox-laravel/README.md

+### Laravel 4 users: Rather than use this bundle, you should install `benthedesigner/dropbox` with composer.

 This bundle allows your Laravel application to access the Dropbox API via a Dropbox App.
 If you don't have a Dropbox App, you can create one at https://www.dropbox.com/developers

 ## Installation